 Up to 50 percent of the credits necessary for a Concordia University - St. Paul graduate degree may be accepted for transfer from an accredited graduate school.
 The credits must be appropriate to the student's program and the course(s) must be equivalent to the course(s) in the program (i.e. outcomes (objectives) need to match).
 Application for transfer of credit is made by the student to the Advisor.
-The credits must be approved fro the degree by the program director and certified by the Registrar.
+The credits must be certified by the Registrar and approved for the degree program by the program director.

 1. Normally no credits will be accepted for transfer into the DPT program.